dogweather/forkful/content/en/swift/getting-started/starting-a-new-project.md

   \ off\u2026"
 lastmod: '2024-03-13T22:45:00.397069-06:00'
 model: gpt-4-1106-preview
-summary: "Starting a new project is just rolling up your sleeves and setting up the\
-  \ initial environment and files for your coding adventure.
-Programmers kick off\u2026"
+summary: Starting a new project is just rolling up your sleeves and setting up the initial environment and files for your coding adventure.
 title: Starting a new project
 weight: 1
 ---